menuclose

 Is MetaTrader 4 only for trading forex?

 The MetaTrader 4 (MT4) platform is predominantly used for forex trading.
-However, depending on the broker, MT4 often comes with a range of other symbols — such as CFDs on indices, commodities, futures, energies, and metals.
+However, depending on the broker, MT4 often comes with a range of other symbols — such as CFDs on indices, commodities, futures, energies, and metals (stocks are typically only available on MT5).
 If you’d like to learn more about how CFDs work – or you’d just like to see our list of the best CFD trading platforms – check out our full-length guide to the Best CFD Brokers and Trading Platforms.

 If you are interested in trading other markets, MetaTrader 5 is a great multi-asset option that provides support for a broad range of securities and instruments (and, as of April 2025, has eclipsed MT4 in overall trading volume).